kwignes/secure-session-login/README.md

 # Secure Session Login

-<p> A secure login/logout form with sessions and timeouts to protect from unauthorized access.
+<p> A secure login/logout form with sessions to protect from unauthorized access.

 <b>PHP</b> and <b>MySQL</b> was used to create the form and administration interface.</p>